-Career Fairs and Showcases are opportunities for students to learn more about future employment and begin a networking system for internships, full-time positions and summer employment opportunities.
+Career fairs and showcases are opportunities for students to learn more about future employment and begin a networking system for internships, full-time positions and summer employment opportunities.
 These events are effective methods for employers to connect with new talent and acquaint students with a variety of opportunities.
-To stay informed on upcoming career events, follow us on, LinkedIn, Facebook, Twitter, Instagram and Pinterest, and also visit News & Announcements.
+To stay informed on upcoming career events, follow us on, LinkedIn, Facebook, Twitter, Instagram and Pinterest, and keep up with news from University Career Services.

 - Get plenty of rest the night before so you appear refreshed during your contacts with employers.

 - Know why you will be attending the fair and prepare 2-3 relevant questions to ask the employers you'll be meeting.

 - Identify your work values.
 Take a self-assessment to help you identify your work environment needs.

 - Find out who will be attending the fair by reviewing the list of employers in the career event section of Panther Career Net.

 - Make a list of the employers you are most interested in visiting.